cmp-202/ssh2shell/README.md

 Bash scripts on the fly:
 ------------------------
 If the commands you need to run would be better suited to a bash script as part of the process it is possible to generate or get the script on the fly.
-You can echo/printf the script content into a file as a command, ensure it is executible, run it and then delete it.
+You can echo/printf the script content into a file as a command, ensure it is executable, run it and then delete it.
 The other option is to curl or wget the script from a remote location and do the same but this has some risks associated with it.
 I like to know what is in the script I am running.

 ```